DarkStarSword/3d-fixes/World of Diving/README.md

 - Fixed a few more surface shaders (watch faces)
 - Fixed screen on scuba-scooter moving to the right with UI depth
 - Fixed distortion effect on scuba-scooter in multiplayer
-- Made the shadow fix more reliable in a few situations.

 Keys
 ----